kevin-olbrich/composer-svn-externals-hook/INSTALL.md

 3. Add an "[external.json](external.json.dist)" file to your external library root directory including the root-namespace of your lib.
 You can commit this file to your svn to use the external mechanism in a team.

+4. Now tell composer to download composer-svn-externals-hook by running the command:

+    ```bash
+    $ php composer.phar update
+    ```

-4. Enable this package in your root `composer.json` file.
+5. Enable this package in your root `composer.json` file (doing this before composer.phar update would result in an error).

     ```json
     "scripts": {